 Vincenzo Torriani (Novate Milanese, 17 September 1918 – Milano, 24 April 1996) was best known as one of the original “Giro Bosses” or organizers of the Giro d’Italia.
 He held the role for 46 years, from 1946 to 1992.
 This video clip is from the documentary named “The Greatest Show on Earth“.
 Soundtrack: “Di quella pira” – a popular tenor aria (or more specifically cabaletta) sung by Manrico in Act 3, Scene 2 of Giuseppe Verdi’s opera, “Il Trovatore“.
 Tenor: Franco Corelli.

-“Torriani was brilliant and charismatic, much more creative than his French counterparts, Goddet and later Lévitan.
-He’d introduced, amongst others, the cronosquadra team time trial, the cronoscalata, the race ambulance and time bonuses for stage winners, all of which adopted by the Tour.
-More importantly, the courses he’d devised had, on occasion, been works of art, less formulatic, and as such much less predictable than the Tour.
+“Torriani was brilliant and charismatic, much more creative than his French counterparts, Goddet (see notes 1) and later Lévitan (see notes 2).
+He’d introduced, amongst others, the cronosquadra (team time trial), the cronoscalata (uphill time-trial), the race ambulance and time bonuses for stage winners, all of which adopted by the Tour.
+More importantly, the courses he’d devised had, on occasion, been works of art, less formulaic, and as such much less predictable than the Tour.

-Jacques Goddet (Paris, 21 June 1905 – 15 December 2000) was a French sports journalist and director of the Tour de France from 1936 to 1986.
+- Jacques Goddet (Paris, 21 June 1905 – 15 December 2000) was a French sports journalist and director of the Tour de France from 1936 to 1986.

-Sykes, Herbie.
+- Sykes, Herbie.
 Maglia Rosa – Triumph and tragedy at the Giro d’Italia.
 London: Rouleur Limited, 2011